Hitchcock Directs His Explosive TV Debut…

 The story tells of a watch repairman, Paul Steppe who suspects his wife Fran is seeing another man while he’s at work.
 And from the start, we can tell Paul’s been planning their murder with him setting up a mock explosion at the back of his shop.

 At home, his wife appears nervous and furtive, and with him suspecting the worst.
 He notes a man’s cigar in the ashtray, beers missing from the fridge and a dry mark outside indicating that someone visited her in a car during a brief rainstorm.

 The next day, he sets the explosion in the cellar, timed for four o’clock, when he suspects her lover will visit.
 On the day, two thugs break into his house.
 This literally after he sets up the timer for the explosion.
 These men discovering him, tie and gag him, rob the house and leave Paul in the cellar with time ticking away and the time of his death approaching…

 Robinson was spectacularly cold and calculating in this role.
-With his chilling voice over in those bomb making scenes as he assembled the handmade bomb to kill.
+With his chilling voice over in those bomb-making scenes as he assembled the handmade bomb to kill.
 As the thugs come and go you left hearing his increasing panicky thoughts and all these factors keep you in suspense too.
-And there’s a few more twists in store.
+And there are a few more twists in store.

 Second Alfred Hitchcock Blogathon, 2018, No 33